ICTMCG/Pref-FEND/README.md

 # Pref-FEND

-**[Notes]** The repo may be incomplete and some of the code is a bit messy.
-We will improve in the near future.
-Readme will also include more details.
-Coming soon stay tuned :)

----

 This is the official repository of the paper:

 > **Integrating Pattern- and Fact-based Fake News Detection via Model Preference Learning.**